Hurricane Irma Lashes At Puerto Rico, Leaves Tiny Barbuda Devastated

 "When you're from Florida, you understand a Category 5 hurricane," said Jackson, who was scheduled to fly out Friday.

-The US National Hurricane Centre said Irma's winds would fluctuate, but the storm would likely remain at Category 4 or 5 for the next day or two as it roared past the Dominican Republic, Haiti, Cuba, the Turks & Caicos and parts of the Bahamas.
+The U.S. National Hurricane Center said Irma's winds would fluctuate, but the storm would likely remain at Category 4 or 5 for the next day or two as it roared past the Dominican Republic, Haiti, Cuba, the Turks & Caicos and parts of the Bahamas.

 By early Sunday, Irma is expected to hit Florida, where Gov. Rick Scott said he planned to activate 7,000 National Guard soldiers by Friday and warned that Irma is "bigger, faster and stronger" than Hurricane Andrew.
-Andrew pummelled south Florida 25 years ago and wiped out entire neighbourhoods with ferocious winds.
+Andrew pummeled south Florida 25 years ago and wiped out entire neighborhoods with ferocious winds.

 Trump also declared an emergency in Florida, and authorities in the Bahamas said they were evacuating six southern islands.